 Juárez: The series of gospel meetings with Miguel Mosquera and local brethren finished on May 6.
 The attendance over the four weeks was very encouraging.
 Your prayers are appreciated so that God’s Word will continue to work in the hearts of those who heard the message.
 On May 15, there was a special children’s meeting held in honour of Mother’s Day.
 The attendance was good, including several mothers who attended for the first time.

-El Vergel and Hidalgo del Parral: Gilberto Torrens continues to visit the work in these two communities every two weeks.
+El Vergel and Hidalgo del Parral: Visits continue to be made to the work in these two communities every two weeks.
 There are children’s meetings as well as meetings for teaching and the gospel.

 Chihuahua: Gospel meetings that commenced May 2 were continuing as of the end of May.
 The attendance has been encouraging.